pauloBFalmeida/Rocketry/README.md

 # Rocketry
-Codes and scripts created to facilitate the rocketry build process
+Codes and scripts created to facilitate the rocket build process